mffiedler/svt-case-doc/origin/oc_cluster_up.md

 $ oc cluster status
 ```

-Would be nice if the cluster is accessible from other hosts.
+TODO: Would be nice if the cluster is accessible from other hosts.